clementf/phos/README.md

 I recommend using a tool like [procodile](https://github.com/adamcooke/procodile) to run the app in production.
 Procodile uses a `Procfile`, and is comaprable to [foreman](https://github.com/ddollar/foreman).

+For puma to bind on a local socket (which goes together with the nginx config supplied at `config/nginx.conf`), you should set the env variable `RACK_ENV=production`

 To start the app, run `sudo procodile start`.

 ## Built With